minqiaowang/pts-hybrid-adg/failover-and-reinstate/failover-and-reinstate.md

 DGMGRL>
 ```

+if there is a warning message, `Warning: ORA-16809: multiple warnings detected for the member.` or `Warning: ORA-16854: apply lag could not be determined.` You can wait serveral minutes and show configuration again.

-3. Check the status of the new standby database
+1. Check the status of the new standby database

 ```
-[oracle@dbcs ~]$ sqlplus / as sysdba
+[oracle@dbcs ~]$ <copy>sqlplus / as sysdba</copy>

 SQL*Plus: Release 19.0.0.0.0 - Production on Wed Feb 5 05:53:48 2020
 Version 19.9.0.0.0